 By clicking on this link below you will find the elaborated scientific research in the form of a PhD thesis of SMA copolymers in the solubilization of model lipid membranes and study of photosynthetic membrane proteins (2016).
 The author, Stefan Scheidelaar PhD, is currently the SMALP® expert in our Polyscience® team.

 Download the pdf

 In a single detergent-free step, membrane proteins are isolated with co-purified native lipids forming Styrene Maleic Acid Lipid Particles (SMALP), sometimes referred to as native nanodiscs or Lipodisqs™.

-Compared to traditionally used detergents, SMA copolymers offer several advantages including the following:
+Compared to traditionally used detergents, SMA copolymers and their derivates offer several advantages including the following:

 These are all aqueous and ready-to-use polymer solutions.
 Simply add SMALP® to your membrane suspension and purify your target membrane protein using widely used downstream techniques including, SEC, HPLC and Affinity-tag chromatography (including His, FLAG, Strep-tag, etc).
 SMALP® is compatible with many functional & ligand screening assays and biophysical methods, including, Crystallography, EM, DLS, CD, NMR, ESR, SPR, Mass Spectrometry, etc.